hugopessolano/Portfolio-Ecommerce-backend/README.md

 * and more!

 Feel free to contact me regarding any questions or if you'd like to recommend changes and improvements.
 I'm always more than happy to recieve feedback!

+## _Disclaimer_
+_The frontend portion is entirely AI generated and it's only meant to become a tool to (in a very simple and unpolished manner) showcase how the backend could be used.
+I'm not a fullstack dev, and, while i have limited frontend knowledge, it's neither my forte nor an area of expertise for me_